General information on German language requirements can be found here

 Fore more information about German language skills necessary for studying in Germany, please visit:

-Please click here (pdf, 437.52 KB) to get a general overview in Bahasa Indonesia of the steps to be taken to get enrolled at a German university if you have an Indonesian school leaving certificate (SKHUN)
+Please click HERE [PDF 686.26 KB] to get a general overview in Bahasa Indonesia of the steps to be taken to get enrolled at a German university if you have an Indonesian school leaving certificate.

-You also fulfill the conditions to apply for study in Germany, if you have already successfully studied for two years at an Indonesian university.
+You also fulfill the conditions to apply for study in Germany, if you have already successfully studied for two years at an internationally recognize Indonesian university.

 Most academic degrees that have been aquired in accredited study programmes at state or state-recognized universities in Indonesia are accepted in Germany as well.
 If you want to pursue your studies in Germany after completing a first academic degree in Indonesia, please consult the anabin database (German only) or the International Office of the university of your choice to find out whether your degree is recognized in Germany.